SRIT-CSE/SAFE-SHARING-ACESS-CONTROL-FOR-CLOUD-STORED-DATA/mounika-561/Introduction.md

         PaaS provides services and applcations to users anytime, anywhere through a web browser.
       </li>
       <li>
-        Despite being having many facts,The problem that arises here is data is stored at a third party and threats are greates when users store their data in a clear form.
+        Despite being having many facts,The problem that arises here is data is stored at a third party and threats arises when users store their data in a clear form.
       </li>
       <li>
         that is why, the techniques are used to protect sensitive data, those are cryptography and steganography.